 You will arrive in Puerto Williams at 12 am and you will possibly not be allowed to have extra hours onboard

 We were told by the Austral Broom office that we have to pay extra to stay overnight on the ferry, so we ended up leaving the ship immediately when we reached Puerto Williams at 12 am.

 For me, arriving in a new and remote place at midnight in complete darkness was not ideal, and without an advanced booking for accommodation, I worried that my trip to Puerto Williams would be off to a rough start.
 But luckily, the hostel Refugio El Padrino is across from the ferry terminal and the owner, Cecelia, was there at night.
 She accepted us as if she was our mother and determined to find us a place to stay when her hostel was full.

-The other accommodations in Puerto Williams are not cheap and some are closed at night, and it is really difficult to book Refugio El Padrino online, especially if you do not know whether the boat will leave and arrive on time.
-I recommend you to bring a tent and a sleeping bag.
+The other accommodations in Puerto Williams are not cheap and some are closed at night.
+However, you can try booking Refugio El Padrino online through their facebook page.
+I also recommend you to bring a tent and a sleeping bag.
 In case all the places are full, you can stay at the Refugio El Padrino’s camping site.

 Additionally, bear in mind that there are no public transport, taxi and Uber services in Puerto Williams.
 Most hotels offer complimentary shuttle service and you can request them in advance.